trouve-antoine/hadooc/README.md

 Where XXX is a comment tag used as prefix of the comment, and as CSS class name of the enclosing p element when comment display is turned on.
 By default comments are not included in the output.
 They can however be forced in with option "-m" of the CLI.

+#### Flowcharts (experimental)

+It is possible to include flowcharts with the syntax:

+    {code:flowchart}
+    chart source
+    {/code}

+The flowcharts are provided by [flowchart.js](http://flowchart.js.org).
+The parser is very picky (e.g. spaces at the begining of lines): please first test your charts' source code on the website **before**, then copy/paste in your hadooc file.
+The flowcharts are generated in JavaScript at the client side.

 ## License (MIT)

 Copyright (c) 2016 by Antoine Trouvé.